Hugh Douglas Hamilton: Life

-In 1791 Hamilton returned to Dublin, where he died.
+In 1791 Hamilton returned to Dublin, where he died at his home on Lower Mount Street on 10 February 1808.
 In 1796 he painted Lord Edward Fitzgerald, the Irish revolutionary.
 One of his last portraits (c.
 1804), of William Downes, 1st Baron Downes, Lord Chief Justice of Ireland, is considered to be one of his best.

+In the last four years of his life, he developed a keen interest in science, and spent less time painting.
+After his death, his daughter Harriott (or Hariot, born 20 September 1767) finished some his outstanding portraits.

 Style and technique

 Hamilton was best known for his pastel oval portraits depicting the head and shoulders of the sitter.
 These pastels were lively and affordable, costing around six guineas apiece.
 They became very popular throughout Europe.
 For these oval portraits, Hamilton used handmade cream or off-white paper, usually medium in thickness, that was finished with gelatin glue.
 While it is unclear how Hamilton prepared his paper for the pastels, it is thought that he did not use preparatory drawings and that the portraits were usually completed in one sitting from life.
 This speed and skill was necessary to ensure a steady flow of clientele, as Hamilton was very pressed with commissions for these portraits.

 While there is no surviving documentary evidence on Hamilton's pastel technique, through close examination of his works, researchers and conservators have been able to discern some of his techniques.
 Hamilton most likely applied each tone to the portrait separately before blending to avoid dulling the image, using the pastel sticks both wet and dry.
 When drawing a face, he first outlined the head and shoulders in a light tone, then added the features of the face in "faint carmine tones".
 He then blended the tones on the face using his fingers.
 After this, the background was filled in using the broad side of the pastel, avoiding the outline of the face.
 The final strokes of the pastel were then used to fill in loose hair and other details, and graphite was then used to draw in small details such as eyelashes.
 Hamilton's technique remained more or less constant throughout his career, influenced by the European tradition and the desire of the market.